Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Analysis methodology

 Starting from a chosen redshift distribution $n(z)$ shown in Figure~\ref{fig:roman_scenarios}, together with the fiducial cosmology listed in Table~\ref{tab:fiducial_cosmology} and an assumed covariance matrix, we compute the posterior distribution $P(\boldsymbol{\theta}|\mathbf{D})$ using Bayes’ theorem $P(\boldsymbol{\theta}|\mathbf{D})\propto\mathcal{L}(\mathbf{D}|\boldsymbol{\theta})P(\boldsymbol{\theta})$ where $P(\boldsymbol{\theta})$ is the prior and $\mathcal{L}(\mathbf{D}|\boldsymbol{\theta})$ is the likelihood function, given by

-The synthetic cosmic shear data vector is denoted by $\mathbf{D}$, and the model prediction by $\mathbf{M}(\boldsymbol{\theta}, \hat{\mathbf{n}})$.
-The parameter vector is decomposed as $\boldsymbol{\theta} \rightarrow {\theta, \hat{\mathbf{n}}}$ to distinguish the cosmological parameters $\theta$ from those describing the redshift-distribution model-either the mean-shift or the compressed redshift distribution.
-Reference~\cite{pca_method} presents a linearized approximation to the $\chi^2$ derived from Equation~\eqref{eq:likelihood}.
-In the next section, we compare this linearized approach with the full $\chi^2$ evaluation.
+where the synthetic cosmic shear data vector is denoted by $\mathbf{D}$, and the model prediction by $\mathbf{M}(\boldsymbol{\theta})$.
+The parameter vector is decomposed as $\boldsymbol{\theta} \rightarrow {\theta, \mathbf{n}}$ to distinguish the cosmological and nuisance parameters $\theta$ from those describing the redshift distribution $\mathbf{n}$, either from the mean-shift or the PCA method.
+We use the notation of full $\chi^2$ as defined in Equation \eqref{eq:chi2_full}, which should not be confused with the comoving distance $\chi$ in Equation \eqref{eq:lensing_efficiency}.
+Reference \cite{pca_method} presents a linearized approximation to the $\chi^2$.
+This approximation leverages the fact that the most part of the cosmological information is contained in the leading PCs due the optimization (or weights) from the Fisher matrix in Equation \eqref{eq:fisher_matrix}.
+We adopt the formalism of Ref.~\cite{pca_method} to identify the leading weighted PCs for Roman, while using \texttt{CoCoA} to evaluate the full $\chi^2$.
+In the next section, we compare this linearized approach with the full $\chi^2$ evaluation comparing the weighted PCA with the unweighted PCA.